nickyeganeh/StockAnalysis/README.md

 ## Contributing
 We welcome contributions to this project!
 If you have improvements or new functionalities you'd like to share, please consider creating a pull request.

-## Disclaimer:
-Again, this project is for educational purposes only and should not be used for making investment decisions.
-The accuracy of the stock price predictions cannot be guaranteed.